Can Multimodal LLMs Perform Time Series Anomaly Detection?: The Impact of Number of Dimension

-\textbf{Impact of Variates M.} We also investigate the impact of the number of variates $M$ in multivariate TSI.
+We also investigate the impact of the number of variates $M$ in multivariate time series images.
 Intuitively, as $M$ increases, the information density that MLLMs must process grows.
 Moreover, this comes at the cost of reduced resolution for each subimage (variate).
 Consequently, \textbf{the effectiveness of MLLMs decreases as $M$ increases}.
 Figure~\ref{fig:bar_multi} illustrates this effect, showing a gradual decline in detection performance from $M=4$ to $M=36$, which aligns with our intuition.
 For instance, Gemini-1.5-Pro achieves an impressive F1 score of $100$ at $M=4$, but this drops significantly to $33.2$ when $M=36$.

-\textbf{Hallucination.} We find that MLLMs, particularly small-scale open-source models such as LLaVA-NeXT-8B and Qwen2-VL-7B-Instruct, are prone to generating hallucinated responses when handling multivariate TSI.
-For example, when given a 9-dimensional time series as input, LLaVA-NeXT-8B may produce an ungrounded sequence such as "[0, 1, 2, \dots, 100, 101, 102, \dots]" until reaching the maximum token limit.
-This hallucination arises because prompts for variate-wise anomalies pose significantly greater challenges to MLLMs' comprehension capabilities compared to \textit{point-} and \textit{range-wise} anomalies.
-Small-scale open-source models, in particular, often fail to fully grasp the complexity of such prompts.
+It demonstrates that MLLMs are struggling at high-dimensional multivariate time series.